SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DMA/Upgrading_Downgrading_Webapps.md

 uid: Upgrading_Downgrading_Webapps
 ---

-# Upgrading and downgrading the DataMiner web apps
+# Upgrading the DataMiner web apps

-## DataMiner web upgrades

-From DataMiner 10.3.0/10.3.3 onwards, DataMiner web upgrades are available.
+From DataMiner 10.3.0/10.3.3 onwards, DataMiner web upgrades are available separately from the general DataMiner upgrades.
 These updates include only the web API and the web apps, and typically take about 1 minute to install.
-This way you get access to the latest features and enhancements of the web apps, without having to do a DataMiner upgrade.
+This way you can get access to the latest features and enhancements of the web apps without having to do a full DataMiner upgrade.
 All other DataMiner processes remain untouched.

 > [!NOTE]
 >